faouzzz/devise_ldap_authenticatable/README.md

   * Active Directory server configuration settings

 * ad\_attr\_mapping
-  * Attribute mapping between active directory and the user model
+  * Attribute mapping between active directory and the user model.
+These attributes will be pulled from the AD

 * ad\_username _(default: :userPrincipalName)_
   * Username attribute on the AD to login with.
 Maps with the login_with attribute from devise.